 What is the strategy of AirAsia X?

-AirAsia X, which offers long flights at low costs within the AirAsia Group, has a smart plan for growing and starting flights to new places.
+This aviation operator offers long flights at low costs within the AirAsia Group and has a smart plan for growing and starting flights to new places.
 Here’s how they pick where to fly:

-• Seeing Who Else Is Flying There: AirAsia X looks at the competition, such as other airlines and their offerings, to find spots where it can be the go-to choice without cutting prices too much.
+- Seeing Who Else Is Flying There: The aviation enterprise looks at the competition, such as other airlines and their offerings, to find spots where it can be the go-to choice without cutting prices too much.

-By following these steps, AirAsia X picks new places to fly that will likely do well and make money.
+The company picks new places to fly that will likely do well and make money by following these steps.

 What’s the difference between AirAsia and AirAsia X?

-AirAsia and AirAsia X are like two branches of the same tree, the AirAsia Group.
+AirAsia and this branch are like two branches of the same tree, the AirAsia Group.
 They both offer cheap flights but aim at different types of trips.

 AirAsia is the main part of the group, focusing on short trips.
 It flies within Asia, connecting lots of places with quick flights.
 The airline uses smaller planes, like the Airbus A320, which are perfect for these shorter hops and help keep flights cheap for everyone.

-AirAsia X stretches things further, dealing with longer flights.
+The branch stretches things further, dealing with longer flights.
 It was started to bring cheap tickets to faraway places.
-AirAsia sticks to quick, local trips with smaller planes.
-AirAsia X takes you further away with bigger planes.
+AirAsia sticks to quick, local trips with smaller planes, while this branch takes you further away with bigger planes.
 Both are about making flying affordable for different lengths of trips, helping the AirAsia Group meet all kinds of travel needs.